argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

 ## Non-Goals

-N/A
+1. A corresponding text field in the ArgoCD UI to let users specify a field manager for a server-side apply sync.
+Field managers aren't something that should be changed in an ad-hoc manner.
+They should only be specified directly in the resource's sync options.

 ## Proposal

 1. Add a new sync option named `FieldManager` that accepts a string up to 128 characters in length.
 This can only be set on an individual resource.
 Don't allow this sync option to be set on the Application: accidentally overriding the resource-level field manager may have undesirable side effects like leaving orphaned fields behind.
 When a sync is performed for a resource and server side-apply is enabled, it uses the `FieldManager` if it is set, otherwise it defaults to the hard-coded `argocd-controller` field manager.

-1. Like other sync options, add a corresponding text field in the ArgoCD UI to let users specify a field manager for a server-side apply sync.
-This text field should only be visible when a single resource is being synced.

 1. Change the removal behavior for shared resources.
 When a resource with a custom field manager is "removed", it instead removes only the fields managed by its field manager from the shared resource by sending an empty "fully specified intent" using server-side apply.
 You can fully delete a shared resource by setting `Prune=true` at the resource level.
 [Demo of this behavior](#removal-demo).